 We have been engaged since 2012 to provide supplier audit assurance for a number of environmental programmes.
 The assignment comprises site visits to suppliers, culminating in the issue of around 70 reports each year, including our findings for each supplier, along with control recommendations.
-The work is carried out under ISAE 3000 and we have developed a rating system in order to provide comparability of our findings between suppliers.
+The work is carried out under International Standard on Assurance Engagements (ISAE) 3000 and we have developed a rating system in order to provide comparability of our findings between suppliers.
 This also enables a picture to be formed for each supplier across multiple environmental programmes, again providing comparability.